ME agenda

 Dr Charles Shepherd, Trustee and Medical Advisor to the ME Association, has accepted an invitation to sit on the Editorial Board of this forthcoming publication which is to be edited by Dr Derek Enlander.

-The launch of a new international scientific journal around ME/CFS would always require careful handling and particularly right now, in the current economic and ME/CFS political climates, with continuing dissatisfaction here in the UK and Europe over service provision for people with ME, the reluctance of governments to commit to research programmes, potential changes to the US system of health care provision, international apprehension around the implications for the revision and “harmonization” processes towards DSM-V and ICD-11 and the pervasive influence of those who would have treatments for this illness restricted to psychosocial programmes for the management of “fatigue” and for the modification of the so-called “faulty illness beliefs” that they claim perpetuate the “fatigue”, and on the basis of which they seek to redefine and claim ownership of this illness.
+The launch of a new international scientific journal around ME/CFS would always require careful handling and particularly right now, in the current economic and ME/CFS political climates, with continuing dissatisfaction here in the UK and Europe over service provision for people with ME, the reluctance of governments to commit to research programmes, potential changes to the US system of health care provision, international apprehension around the implications for the revision and “harmonization” processes towards DSM-5 and ICD-11 and the pervasive influence of those who would have treatments for this illness restricted to psychosocial programmes for the management of “fatigue” and for the modification of the so-called “faulty illness beliefs” they claim perpetuate the “fatigue”, and on the basis of which they seek to redefine and claim ownership of this illness.

-How come the Editorial team behind the development of this new journal did not have the sensitivity and nous to predict that in proposing the title “FATIGUE” they would likely generate considerable controversy?
+How come the Editorial team behind the development of this new journal did not have the sensitivity and nous to predict that in proposing the title “FATIGUE”, they would likely generate considerable controversy?

 It’s not known where the funding for this publication is coming from nor the extent of its affiliations.
 Dr Shepherd has said that the journal is affiliated to the New York CIFDS Association, but this has yet to be confirmed by the journal’s Editor.